-Each development tool used for implementation shall be well-defined.
-ALC TAT.2.1C
+ALC_TAT.2.1C Each development tool used for implementation shall be well-defined.

-The evaluator shall examine the development tool documentation provided ALC_TAT.2-1 to determine that each development tool is well-defined.
+The evaluator shall examine the development tool documentation provided to determine that each development tool is well-defined.

-For example, a well-defined language, compiler or CAD system may be 1205 considered to be one that conforms to a recognised standard, such as the ISO standards.
+For example, a well-defined language, compiler or CAD system may be considered to be one that conforms to a recognised standard, such as the ISO standards.
 A well-defined language is one that has a clear and complete description of its syntax, and a detailed description of the semantics of each construct.

-The documentation of each development tool shall unambiguously define ALC_TAT.2.2C the meaning of all statements as well as all conventions and directives used in the implementation.

-The evaluator shall examine the documentation of each development tool to ALC_TAT.2-2 determine that it unambiguously defines the meaning of all statements as well as all conventions and directives used in the implementation.

-The development tool documentation (e.g. programming language 1206 specifications and user manuals) should cover all statements used in the implementation representation of the TOE, and for each such statement should provide a clear and unambiguous definition of the purpose and effect of that statement.
+- ALC_TAT.2.2C The documentation of each development tool shall unambiguously define the meaning of all statements as well as all conventions and directives used in the implementation. - The evaluator shall examine the documentation of each development tool to determine that it unambiguously defines the meaning of all statements as well as all conventions and directives used in the implementation. - The development tool documentation (e.g. programming language specifications and user manuals) should cover all statements used in the implementation representation of the TOE, and for each such statement should provide a clear and unambiguous definition of the purpose and effect of that statement.
 This work may be performed in parallel with the evaluator's examination of the implementation representation performed during the ADV_IMP sub-activity.
 The key test the evaluator should apply is whether or not the documentation is sufficiently clear for the evaluator to be able to understand the implementation representation.
-The documentation should not assume (for example) that the reader is an expert in the programming language used.

-Reference to the use of a documented standard is an acceptable approach to meet this requirement, provided that the standard is available to the evaluator.
-Any differences from the standard should be documented.

-The critical test is whether the evaluator can understand the TOE source code when performing source code analysis covered in the ADV IMP subactivity.
-However, the following checklist can additionally be used in searching for problem areas:

-- In the language definition, phrases such as "the effect of this a) construct is undefined" and terms such as "implementation dependent" or "erroneous" may indicate ill-defined areas. - b) Aliasing (allowing the same piece of memory to be referenced in different ways) is a common source of ambiguity problems. - Exception handling (e.g. what happens after memory exhaustion or c) stack overflow) is often poorly defined.
+The documentation should not assume (for example) that the reader is an expert in the programming language used. - Reference to the use of a documented standard is an acceptable approach to meet this requirement, provided that the standard is available to the evaluator.
+Any differences from the standard should be documented. - The critical test is whether the evaluator can understand the TOE source code when performing source code analysis covered in the ADV IMP subactivity.
+However, the following checklist can additionally be used in searching for problem areas: - a) In the language definition, phrases such as "the effect of this construct is undefined" and terms such as "implementation dependent" or "erroneous" may indicate ill-defined areas. - b) Aliasing (allowing the same piece of memory to be referenced in different ways) is a common source of ambiguity problems. - c) Exception handling (e.g. what happens after memory exhaustion or stack overflow) is often poorly defined. - Most languages in common use, however well designed, will have some problematic constructs.
+If the implementation language is mostly well defined, but some problematic constructs exist, then an inconclusive verdict should be assigned, pending examination of the source code. - The evaluator should verify, during the examination of source code, that any use of the problematic constructs does not introduce vulnerabilities.
+The evaluator should also ensure that constructs precluded by the documented standard are not used. - The development tool documentation should define all conventions and directives used in the implementation.